antaloala/perfect-flux2-helm-reconciliation/README.md

 # Perfect flux2 Helm-release reconciliation

 ## Scope
-Use flux2 kustomization (wrapping a flux2 HelmRelease) and k8s kustomize's configmapGenerators to have a perfect periodic GitOps based Helm release reconciliation.
+Use flux2 kustomization (wrapping a flux2 HelmRelease) and k8s kustomize's configmapGenerators to have a perfect automatic periodic GitOps based reconciliation on a Helm release.

 ## Use Cases
-1. To recreate a manually Helm uninstalled (Helm) release.
+1. To automatically recreate a manually Helm uninstalled (Helm) release.

-2. to recreate (from a periodically reconciled Helm release) those API objects owned by a Helm release when being manually deleted through some `kubectl delete` command.
+2. to automatically recreate (from a periodically reconciled Helm release) those API objects owned by a Helm release that have been  manually deleted through some `kubectl delete` command.